This article was last updated July 2019

 1. Start your free trial

-Sign up for a free seven-day trial of eSpatial.
-All you need to provide is an email address and password — no credit card details required.
+Sign up for a free 14-day trial of eSpatial.
+You only need your First Name, an email address, and a password — no credit card details are required.

 2. Upload your data

-Once you’ve uploaded your data, eSpatial will try to automatically choose the relevant headings.
+Once loaded eSpatial will read your headings and select the relevant ones.
 If you need to adjust the information, click on Change Settings.
-When you’re ready to map, click Complete.
+When you're ready to map, click Complete.

 3. Choose your map type

-Click on the Analyze Data button on the control panel found on the left side of your screen.
-If you don’t have your own information, you can test out bubble maps by using the sample data in eSpatial.
+Click the Analyze Data button on the control panel on your screen's left side.
+If you don't have data, no problem; you can test bubble maps using the sample data in eSpatial.

 After clicking Analyze Data, click the Bubble Map button.